 I often pray that you are able to know some of my joys.

 They are all getting big now.
 I hope you can see how tall they are getting.
 They fight a lot but they also play well together.
 The times they play are sweet jewels in my day.
 When they make me smile out of pure joy, I know what being a mom is all about.
 I am a lucky woman, Mom.
-I had you and now I get to be a mom.
+I had you and now I get to be a mom, and I treasure that.

 Thank you, Mom.
 I love you.